 The dietary advice for people with diabetes has changed over the years.
 Today, the most important message for people with diabetes is to eat healthily, in the same way that is recommended for the whole population.

-A balanced diet is based on a moderate amount of starchy foods, at least 5 servings of fruit and vegetables daily and low intakes of fat, sugar and salt.
+A balanced diet is based on a moderate amount of starchy foods, at least 5 - 7 total servings of vegetables, salads and fruit daily, and low intakes of fat, sugar and salt.
 This means that small amounts of sugar or sugar containing foods can be eaten occasionally and preferably as part of a meal.